U.S., Cuba say progress made in talks; no date for diplomatic ties

-WASHINGTON (Reuters) - Cuba and the United States held a second round of talks on Friday toward normalizing ties, and both sides said they made good progress, although they did not set a date for renewal of diplomatic relations that Washington severed 54 years ago.
+WASHINGTON (Reuters) - Cuban and U.S. officials held a second round of talks on Friday toward normalizing ties and both sides said they made good progress, although they did not set a date for renewal of diplomatic relations that Washington severed 54 years ago.

 Going into the talks, Communist-ruled Cuba pushed to be removed from a U.S. list of state sponsors of terrorism.
 But Washington said that while it was reviewing Cuba’s place on the list, the designation should not be linked to the negotiations on renewing relations and opening embassies.

-The head of Cuba’s delegation to the talks, Josefina Vidal, said afterward that removal from the list was not a pre-condition for renewal of diplomatic ties.
+The head of Cuba’s delegation to the talks, Josefina Vidal, said removal from the terrorism list was not a pre-condition for renewal of diplomatic ties, but she added that it was a “very important issue” and a priority for Cuba.

-But it was ”a priority“ for Cuba, she said, adding it would be ”very difficult to say that we have re-established relations with our country still on a list that we believe very, very firmly that we have never belonged to and we do not belong to.”

 The talks in Washington stemmed from the historic decision announced by the two Cold War era foes last December to work to normalize relations, including opening embassies in each other’s countries, and to exchange prisoners.

-“We have made progress,” Vidal, chief of the Cuban foreign ministry’s U.S. division, told reporters.
-The discussions followed a first round of talks in Havana last month.
+“We have made progress,” Vidal, chief of the Cuban foreign ministry’s U.S. division, told reporters after the discussions, which followed a first round of talks in Havana last month.

 She said there was no date yet for the next meeting on the renewal of ties, but the two sides were going to maintain contact and she was optimistic there would be more advances in coming weeks on the issue of the terrorism list.

 Havana says U.S. sanctions on banks that do business with designated countries on the list impede it from conducting diplomatic affairs in the United States.
-The two countries, politically at odds since soon after Cuba’s revolution in 1959, currently have diplomats working in each other’s capitals, but they operate from what are known as interests sections.
+The two countries, politically at odds since soon after Cuba’s revolution in 1959, currently do business via interests sections in each other’s capitals.

 The United States is hoping to reach agreement on reopening embassies in time for an April 10-11 regional summit in Panama, where U.S. President Barack Obama and Cuban President Raul Castro could meet for the first time since announcing their joint agreement on Dec.
 17.